asoftwareworld/ASW-Form-Builder/README.md

 ## License
 [MIT](https://github.com/asoftwareworld/ASW-Form-Builder/blob/master/LICENSE)

-## donate
+## Donate
 <a href="https://paypal.me/asoftwareworld?locale.x=en_GB"><img src="blue.svg" height="40"></a>
-If you enjoyed this project — or just feeling generous, consider buying me a beer.
-Cheers! :beers:
+If you found value in `ASW Form Builder` or a contributor helped you out of a jam, consider becoming a contributor yourself.